 What are home loan break fees?

-When do break costs apply?
+When do break fees apply?

 Early exit fees